Virulentis/Card-Web-Scraper/README.md

 From the project root:

-- `npm run install:all` - Install dependencies for all parts of the application
+- `npm run install:all` - Install dependencies for all parts of the application + Playwright browsers
+- `npm run setup` - Alias for `install:all`
+- `npm run install:browsers` - Install only Playwright browsers (if needed later)
 - `npm start` - Start both backend and frontend in development mode
 - `npm run dev` - Alias for `npm start`
 - `npm run start:backend` - Start only the backend server